Code-Institute-Submissions/MP1-Ewan-James-Music/README.md

 All pages should have a 'back to top' button at the bottom-centre of the page if the user needs to scroll down to see more content on that page.

+**SKELETON:**

+The wireframes for each webpage were created using the 'Balsamic' software and follow the basic design rules decided on in the 'Structure' phase.
+The wireframes were each saved in a .png format and attached with this repository in a separate folder called 'wireframes' to view.

 ## DESIGN

-Each page should have a different picture of Ewan or his equipment to emphasize to the user that they are on a different page.
-Also, after the header (which will contain the logo, navigation and social media links), with the expection of the signup page, the first section underneath should be a callout to get the user to signup their email address to receive updates.
+Each page should have a different picture at the top of Ewan or his equipment to emphasize to the user that they are on a different page.
+Also, after the header
+(which will contain the logo, navigation and social media links), with the expection of the signup page, the first section underneath should be a callout to get the user to signup their email address to receive updates.
 Then the main page title and content should follow.

 After discussions with Ewan about his favourite colours, he decided that he wanted to have the standing theme for text running throughout the website as a deep blue.
 Unsure of the blue colour used in his logo design, I asked him to look at a selection of hex colours in Adobe Photoshop and he liked #2712ab.